 \section{Structured penalties}

-As we have noted, more general nonsmooth regularized problems impose certain structures on the variables that must be handled explicitly by the algorithm.
-Such situations can be seen in some lasso and multi-task regression problems in which problem \eqref{eq:prob} takes on the form
+As we have noted, more general nonsmooth problems impose certain structures on the variables that must be handled explicitly by the algorithm.
+Such situations arise in some Lasso and multi-task regression problems, where problem \eqref{eq:prob} takes the form

 where, in addition to $\calR(x)$, the function (\cf~\cite{chen2010graph,chen2012smoothingprox})